-Rachel Chappell Chauvin is one of the newest attorneys at Rozas and Rozas, having been sworn in to the Louisiana Bar in October 2018.
+Rachel Chappell Chauvin is an attorney at Rozas and Rozas, having been sworn in to the Louisiana Bar in October 2018.
 She handles non-detained immigration, family law, and criminal law.

 Rachel was born and raised in Monroe, Louisiana.
 She graduated St. Frederick High School in 2011 and continued her studies at LSU in Baton Rouge where she was a member of Delta Gamma.
 She then went on to LSU Law where she graduated in June 2018.